2026 Hyundai Ioniq 6: 12 changes we expect in the facelift for the U.S.

-Hyundai revealed the updated Ioniq 6 and showcased a new N Line variant at the 2025 Seoul Mobility Show last month.
-While the core silhouette remains the same, the facelift brings several changes in design, cabin quality, and technology.
+The updated Ioniq 6, alongside the new N Line variant, had its global premiere at the 2025 Seoul Mobility Show in March, and went on sale in South Korea in late July.
+With the core silhouette retained, the facelift brings big changes in styling, cabin quality, and technology.

 1. Sharper Design